 When I was younger I remember my sister had one of these small “hourglasses.”
 An hourglass is a small glass container that is filled with some material such as sand.
 It is used to measure time, and when you turn it upside down, it will usually take an hour for the sand to fall down into the bottom.

-I can also see very faint wrinkles starting around my eyes, that will no doubt deepen over the years.
+Each day, we are one step closer to death.
+Even though I’m still relatively young, I can see time working on my body.
+A few gray hairs here and there, and the starting of a wrinkle or two.
 Even in you, the same aging process is happening right now.
 Free radicals are breaking down your cells as we speak.
-You may not notice it, but it is there.
+You may not notice it, but it continues to happen daily.

 Yep, there is no doubt about it, I am dying right now, and so are you.
 Granted, it may be a slow process that takes several years, or even several decades, but we are progressing to that point nonetheless.
 Some will die sooner, others later, but we are all dying right now.